Hemesh Kharkwal

 Hemesh Kharkwal is an Indian politician from Uttarakhand.
 He is a member of the Indian National Congress.

 In 2012, he was elected from Champawat district's Champawat assembly constituency of Uttarakhand.
-He was also the MLA of Uttarakhand from 2013 to 2017.
-He's one of the leaders from Uttarakhand who had won many times in Champawat Uttarakhand.
-He's also participating in the elections of 2022 against BJP MLA Kailash Gahtori.
-He has also held office for three years continuing to win and also lose.
+He was also the MLA of Champawat from 2012 to 2017 and from 2002 to 2007.
+He unsuccessfully fought against then BJP MLA Kailash Gahtori in 2017 and 2022.